upGrad KnowledgeHut SkillFest Sale!-mobile

 5. Quality Items to Satisfied Customers

-Regarding Scrum benefits, the product's quality is at the top of the list.
+Regarding Scrum implementation benefits, the product's quality is at the top of the list.
 However, with partial deliveries every two weeks, how do we ensure that the product meets high-quality standards?

 Metrics are the answer.
 These are calculated at the end of each iteration and provide us with a thermometer of how far we have progressed in the advancement of the product, enabling us to focus on the areas that need to be improved to give the greatest results.
+Then, all team members must consider the metrics while planning the next iteration, in which the team will attempt to resolve any problems discovered.

 6. Progressive Growth